maximecb/noisecraft/README.md

 ## Contributing

+We're more than happy to accept bug fixes.
+However, NoiseCraft follows a minimalist philosophy and tries to minimize dependencies and overall complexity.
+As such, we're going to be
-We are more than happy to accept bug fixes.
-However, NoiseCraft follows a minimalist philosophy and tries to minimize dependencies.
-As such, we will be conservative about the additions to the project we accept.
-If you would like to contribute new features or major changes to the codebase, we recommend that you open an issue to discuss the proposed changes first, so that we can share feedback on what we are likely to merge and how to go about implementing the changes.
-The last thing we want is to reject changes after you have spent a significant amount of time working on them.
+be conservative about the additions to the project that we accept.
+If you would like to contribute new features or major changes to the codebase, please open an issue to discuss the proposed changes first, so that we can share feedback on what we're likely to merge and how to go about implementing the changes.

 ## Development Setup Instructions